 Modern medicine classifies diseases according to the body system where symptoms are most prevalent (5).

-My husband was referred to a dermatologist for his eczema, and a rheumatologist for his arthritis.
-A gastroenterologist would be the one to see for the chronic acid reflux he once had.
+My husband was referred to a dermatologist for his psoriasis and a rheumatologist for his arthritis.
+A gastroenterologist would be the one to see for the chronic acid reflux and swallowing issues he used to have.

-But all of your body systems are actually connected.
+However, all of your body systems are actually connected.
 Dysfunction in one organ has a ripple effect on all the other organs.
-Especially when it comes to chronic conditions like diabetes or Hashimotos, or Crohn’s Disease.
+Especially when it comes to chronic conditions like diabetes, Hashimotos, or Crohn’s Disease.

 Functional Nutrition Addresses Root Causes

-As we explore your history, lifestyle, genetics, and ALL your symptoms, we can clue into the imbalances behind your symptoms.
+As we explore your history, lifestyle, genetics, and ALL of your symptoms, we can clue into the imbalances behind your arthritis.
 Root causes that might be considered include:

 - Chronic vitamin or mineral deficiencies